Europe Up to 90 days within any 180-day period (visa-free)

 Visa and entry-requirement summary for Ukraine

-Stay limit 90 days
+Stay limit Up to 90 days within any 180-day period (visa-free)

 Currency Ukrainian Hryvnia (UAH)